poorniv-89/KidsStoriesLibrary-SBA-Repo/README.md

 **Kids:** Read all Kids details and uodate Kids details.

-This API helps you easily manage authors, stories, and kids in a library of kids' stories.

 | **Collection** | **Operations**           | **Method** | **URL**                                                | **Sample Data**                                         | **Description**                                   |
 |----------------|--------------------------|------------|--------------------------------------------------------|---------------------------------------------------------|---------------------------------------------------|